 Designed by Ohio born architect Kirkland Cutter, the Historic Davenport is a sight to behold.
 Restored to its full elegance, the Davenport boasts hand-carved mahogany furniture, an in-house spa, and dining options like the Palm Court Grill and Peacock Room Lounge.
 With its central location, you are close to all that Spokane has to offer including downtown shopping and Mobius Children’s Museum.
 At the Historic Davenport hotel, there is a $50 dog pet fee.

 Ramada by Wyndham Spokane Airport

 Two minutes from Spokane Airport (GEG), the pet-friendly Ramada offers a host of convenient amenities including free buffet breakfast, restaurant, 3 indoor pools, and a children's pool, a fitness center, and spa tub.
 Outside, the Ramada has a garden and picnic area for you to enjoy the outdoors.
 To find out more about having your dog stay with you at the Ramada Spokane Airport, contact their reservations team on (800) 854-9517.

-Centennial Hotel Spokane
+Centennial Hotel by Davenport Spokane

 Enjoy waterfront views at the Centennial Hotel Spokane or relax in the outdoor pool (complete with a stunning waterfall feature) after returning from a hike on the Centennial Trail.
 Bedrooms are stylishly furnished with modern colors and accessories to make you stay as comfortable as possible.
 Centennial Hotel Spokane welcomes you to bring two dogs up to 80 lbs for an additional fee of $25 per stay.
 Please note that dogs cannot be left in your room unattended.